dellswor/lost/src/README.txt

-    index.html - a template for the root path welcome.html - a template for the welcome page goodbye.html - a template for the goodbye page api_dat.html - a template for just presenting the data from python verbatim
+    index.html - a template for the root path welcome.html - a template for the welcome page goodbye.html - a template for the goodbye page